aritchie/sensors/readme.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-# ACR Reactive Sensors Plugin for Xamarin & Windows
+## ACR Reactive Sensors Plugin for Xamarin & Windows
 _Easy to use, cross platform, REACTIVE Sensor Plugin for iOS, Android, and Windows UWP_

 [Change Log - May 26, 2018](changelog.md)